Q1. Are you a licensed trekking agency?

 Q8.
 What is TH trek?

 TH trek means tea house trek.
 Some of the popular trekking routes are served by lodges making it possible for you to stay at local Tea house (mountain hut) during your trek.
-Tea house treks are less expensive then Camping trek and are largely suitable for small group.
-Usually during busy seasons if private rooms in smaller villages are fully occupied you might have to sleep in dormitory.
+Teahouse treks are less expensive then Camping trek and are largely suitable for a small group.
+Usually during busy seasons if private rooms in smaller villages are fully occupied you might have to sleep in the dormitory.
 Price includes accommodation in lodges, guide, porters and all meals.

 Q9.
 What is FOT trek?